tetujin/SenbayFormat/README.md

 NSLog(@"%@", [manager getDataByKey:@"ACCZ"]);
 ```

-## Adding the static library to your iOS project
+## Adding the library to your iOS project
-1. SenbayFormat内の以下のファイルを、プロジェクトに保存。
+1. First, you should copy following files from SenbayFormat.

   * ReservedKeys.h
   * ReservedKeys.m